JJ/hoborg/text/text.md

 considered a gaucho.
 He didn't do it himself, so he joined us reluctantly and when there was pussy to be smelled.

-That didn't allow him to focus too much on the information I wanted from him.
-Which was all for the better, People would have suspected if I did.
-So I threw questions at him to see if they stuck, and they did from time to time.
+That didn't allow him to focus too much on the information I wanted to draw from him.
+Which was all for the better, people would have suspected if I did.
+So I threw questions at him to see if they stuck.
+They did from time to time.

 Did he score?
 Why are you interested?
 Hey, stop touching yourself, Gummy you old pervert!
 I'm out of here!

 Gummy Eddie tells his story.
 Actually, no, Captain Corporal tells Gummy Eddie's story
 -----------------------------------------